 This blog’s been in an alpha stage over the last 12 months as I’ve been ‘testing the waters’ to see what interests and benefits people the most.
-I now have a much clearer picture and intend to take this work in a more unique direction in 2013.
+I now have a much clearer picture and intend to take this work in a more unique direction going forward.

-I hope you’ll continue to visit and share your thoughts here throughout the coming year (make sure to connect with me on Facebook too if you haven’t already).
+I hope you’ll continue to visit and share your thoughts here throughout the coming year (make sure to subscribe too if you haven’t already).

 Today I’m going to share a few of the most popular posts I’ve written this year in case you missed any of them.

-If there are any blog posts or articles that have influenced you positively in 2012, make sure to share them with us in the comment section below. 🙂
+If there are any blog posts or articles that have influenced you positively, make sure to share them with us in the comment section below. 🙂

 I received my first ever hate mail after writing this.

 This is one of those raw nerve topics of language learning discussion and there are some people out there who will slay their own grandmother to stubbornly argue in defence of grammar study.

 The truth is that memorizing conjugations and declensions is going to do very little to improve your conversation skills - if anything it’ll prevent you from making much progress at all.

 In this post I introduced a natural alternative that is grounded in research and experience, not to mention more enjoyable.